 The condition of your mouth isn't the only thing at risk when bad bacteria builds up.

 "Inflammation caused by bacterial deposits and periodontal disease enters the bloodstream, where it can travel to other parts of the body, leading to systemic issues including heart disease and possibly diabetes, and putting you at greater risk of heart attack and stroke," Dr. Cram says, noting that there have even been cases where untreated tooth infections cause an abscess in the brain.
-"Oral hygiene is not just about saving your teeth, but also preserving your general health."

 The Great Flossing Controversy